elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Notice the last scenario from the table, which deals with the edge case of the corresponding version of the `security-rule` asset not being found.
 This would prevent from doing a comparison of the fields to calculate if the rule should be considered customized or not.

+Scenarios in which this could happen are:

+- A user manually deletes package and assets
+- A user imports a prebuilt rule with matching `rule_id` but no matching version (base version missing)
+- A user imports a prebuilt rule from a newer version of Kibana and the Elastic prebuilt rules package into an older version of Kibana where that `version` of the rule does not exist or hasn't been created yet.

 So, if the corresponding rule asset is not found, do not attempt to do any comparisons and mark the rule as `is_customized: true`; ignoring the current values of the rules, the payload and the end result.

 Reasons: